Skip to content

 Is EE the best mobile network in the UK?

 For most people asking “what is the best mobile network UK?”, EE is the answer.
 It has consistently topped Ofcom’s and Opensignal’s speed tests, was the first UK network to launch 5G back in 2019, and maintains the widest 4G footprint in the country.
-Backed by BT Group, EE has invested heavily in both 4G and 5G infrastructure, and the April 2026 data confirms it remains the overall leader.
+Backed by BT Group, EE has invested heavily in both 4G and 5G infrastructure, and the April 2026 data confirms it remains the overall performance leader.

-Speeds (April 2026)
+EE speeds (April 2026)

 Opensignal’s April 2026 report places EE’s average 4G download speed at 52.8 Mbps — the highest of any UK network.
 5G users see average speeds of 168.4 Mbps, with peaks well above 400 Mbps recorded in central London, Manchester and Birmingham.
 For businesses that rely on mobile data for tethering, video calls or cloud applications, EE’s speed advantage is significant.
-EE also leads on upload speeds (14.6 Mbps on 4G, 28.3 Mbps on 5G) and latency (24ms average on 4G).
+EE also leads on upload speeds (14.6 Mbps on 4G, 28.3 Mbps on 5G) and latency (24 ms average on 4G).

 ✅ Pros

-• Widest 4G population coverage (99.8%)
+• Widest 4G population coverage at 99.8%

-• Best rural and geographic coverage
+• Best geographic (rural) coverage of any network

 ❌ Cons

-• Most expensive business SIM-only starting price (£24/month)
+• Most expensive business SIM-only (from £24/month)

-Speeds (April 2026)
+Vodafone speeds (April 2026)

 ✅ Pros

-• Excellent business fleet management tools
+• Best business fleet management tools in the UK (enhanced April 2026)

-• Dedicated account managers for multi-line deals
+• Dedicated account management for businesses

 ❌ Cons